Many runners who compete at the local level don’t follow any structured workout plan

 Round numbers and “an extra tenth or two” for mileage figures.
 Many runners tend to be anal-retentive about getting in a “round number” of miles each workout, i.e., 8.0 miles rather than 7.9 or 8.2.
 One interesting little variation on this for some is to tack on an extra tenth of a mile or two, apparently hewing to the “for good measure” theory, or “just to make sure I’m being extra fair about the actual mileage.”

 On the other hand, some runners, especially those putting in mega-mileage, don’t seem to fall into this behavior as much when it comes to individual workouts — the attitude apparently being: Hey, it all adds up, and there’s so much of it, why bother?
 But they do pay attention to the overall weekly mileage, often making sure they bump just a little over the top of a specific week’s goal on their final run of the week, whether the final figure may be 100.2 miles, 140.3 miles, 120.1, etc.

 Kudos, schmudos.
-And just to repeat — in case you haven’t read Part 1 — Kudos (equivalent to Likes are Facebook) are largely pointless, in my opinion.
+And just to repeat — in case you haven’t read Part 1 — Kudos (equivalent to Likes on Facebook) are largely pointless, in my opinion.

 Having fun with Strava by not taking it too seriously

 It doesn’t take too much experience to conclude that Strava pays much more attention to social features than the accuracy and utility of its workout analytics.
 And this applies to both the standard freebie version of Strava as well as Premium.

 As mentioned, Suffer Score and Grade-Adjusted Pace are both deficient, and as many have also noted elsewhere, workout mileages may sometimes be inexplicably “adjusted,” and splits processed through some sort of algorithm that supposedly corrects them but in reality just plain doesn’t agree with your watch’s internal record, and for no apparent, rigorously defensible reason.